TypeStrong/typedoc-site/guides/monorepo.md

 ### displayName

 The name of the package that will be used when rendering the doc.
 If none provided, the default name will be the name of the package specified in package.json file.

+### tsconfig

+Path of the tsconfig file to use when creating the program for compilation.
+If omitted, will look for `tsconfig.json` like `tsc` does.